 High-quality care from a well-supported family care provider engaged in ongoing professional learning can yield tremendous benefit for children and families.
 Children learn how to be successful in kindergarten settings, and families find their most resourced and informed voice, integral to effectively championing their child and family’s needs.

 This framework of support was designed with the flexibility to complement and augment the efficacy of existing quality initiatives by employing cross-system and cross-sector coordination.
 The model itself works in a wide variety of home-based child care environments.
 We work with both licensed providers in family and group-family settings and with family, friend, and neighbor providers, working in communities furthest from opportunity.

 Nationally, over seven million children

 use home-based child care.

 Our in-home approach makes it convenient for providers to access professional learning support that is individualized to capitalize on their talents and passions while strengthening their observational and reflective capacities.
 Instead of prescribing remedies to address perceived deficits, the Early Learning Specialist builds a relationship with the provider with the aim of learning how best to support them.
-Over the course of the 24-week program, family child care provider receive 48 home visits and acquire a library of:
+Over the course of the 24-week program, the child care provider receives 48 home visits and acquire a library of: